 With its prominent role in European history, it’s easy to imagine how many sites of historical significance are in Paris.
 There are enough to fill weeks worth of itineraries for any history buff!
 But some of France’s most intriguing and interesting historical sites are located just a short trip outside the French capital.
-If you’re a regular reader of this blog, you know I’m a sucker for a good day trip.
+If you’re a regular reader of this blog, you know I’m a sucker for a good day trip and I happen to have a history degree.
 These are what I’ve found to be the best day trips from Paris for history buffs.
 Enjoy!

 Table of Contents

 Best Day Trips from Paris for History Buffs

 Château de Fontainebleau

 Château de Fontainebleau is an excellent option for a day trip from Paris if you’re a history lover.
 In addition to being a seriously underrated French palace, it’s got an extensive history and beautifully manicured gardens (and forest) to explore.